26 Types of Moths in Washington State

 It has even been seen eating bird droppings or sugary items like tree sap and honeydew.

-Because of its ability to consume a variety of food sources, this moth can be found in many different habitats, from gardens and parks to forests and wetlands.
+Because it can consume a variety of food sources, this moth can be found in many different habitats, from gardens and parks to forests and wetlands.

 22. Banded Woollybear Caterpillar Moth